 You can switch between editing color and/or alpha plane as well as plane visibility in the layer management.

-Please notice that when using alpha transparency then you must ensure that there is a full white color entry in the color plane palette!
+Please notice that when using alpha transparency, you must ensure that there is a full white color entry in the color plane palette!
 This is important because all pixels that are fully transparent must be set to white.
-When you create an alpha project then the application will select the first white color entry as project background color and this is always used for all pixels that are fully transparent.
+When you create an alpha transparent project then the application will select the first white color entry as project background color and this is always used for all pixels that are fully transparent.